serverless/workshop/workshop/README.md

 ## Follow Along: Operations

 In the frontend website, click on `Demo Utilities` on the top right and click the button to generate a few function errors.
 Also enter `1000` API Requests.

+In your Serverless Framework Enterprise Dashboard, you will begin to see Metrics, Alerts, Notifications and more in real-time, for each of your Services.